 A common DIY cleaner is a mixture of lemon juice, hydrogen peroxide, and a cream of tartar.
 When using this cleaner, scrub the grout first to remove any surface debris.
 Then, add the cleaner and let it sit for some time.

 Afterward, do a little more scrubbing and your grout should be as good as new in no time at all.
 Some grout may need more scrubbing than others, but with enough effort, any kind of grout can be made clean again.

 How To Clean Grout the Right Way

-By the end of this article, you should know all about what grout is and how to clean grout the right way.
-With this information, you’ll never have to complain about your dirty grout ever again.
+Hopefully you now know all about how to clean grout the right way and what materials to use.
+With this information, you’ll never have to worry about your dirty grout ever again!

-What’s more is that RUBI offers a wide variety of cleaning tools, including sponges, wash boys, squeegees, and more.
+What’s more, RUBI offers a wide variety of cleaning tools, including sponges, wash boys, squeegees, and more.